kelj0/LearningPython/NotesPY.md

 # PYTHON

 DEBUGGER
-If you want to get input in debugger go in launch.json file (ctrl+shitf+D),in first part add python path to pythonPath , and below add "console":"externalTerminal" (dont forget to put ',' after line)
+If you want to get input in debugger
+->go in launch.json file (ctrl+shitf+D)
+->in first part add python path to pythonPath
+->below add "console":"externalTerminal" (dont forget to put ',' after line)

 Printing text
 ```py